kcartlidge/nodice/README.md

 var registrations = container.getRegistrations();
 ```

-This returns a simple array of the names that have been
+This returns a simple array of the names that have been registered.
-registered.

 ## Test Coverage

 There is test coverage using **Jasmine**.
-In addition, as I develop using the **Atom** editor I have the package **atom-wallaby** installed which makes use of the *Wallaby* JavaScript continuous test runner.
+In addition I make use of the *Wallaby* JavaScript continuous test runner.
 A suitable *wallaby.js* file is present.
 Wallaby shows full code coverage.

 You can run the tests using: